KayChansiri/Demo_random_forest-/README.md

 rf = RandomForestRegressor()
 ```

-Before we move forward with fine-tunin the parameters, let's examine the number of sample size in each category of our categorica predictors.
-This is helpful in identifying certain paramters such as `min_samples_split'.
+Before we move forward with fine-tuning the parameters, let's examine the sample size in each category of our categorical predictors.
+This is helpful in identifying certain parameters such as min_samples_split.

 ```ruby